-The Institute for the Environment at The University of North Carolina at Chapel Hill (UNC) offers the Sustainable Triangle Field Site (STFS) as an urban field experience located on and near the UNC campus.
-With its proximity to both strong academic departments and pioneering private and nonprofit enterprises, the STFS offers students the opportunity to pair academic studies in the environment, urban planning, geography, health, and related fields with practical experience delivered through internships and Capstone research projects.
+The Institute for the Environment at The University of North Carolina at Chapel Hill offers the Sustainable Triangle Field Site (STFS) as an urban field experience located on and near the UNC campus.
+With its proximity to strong academic departments and pioneering private and nonprofit enterprises, the STFS offers students the opportunity to pair academic studies in the environment, urban planning, geography, health, and related fields with practical experience delivered through internships and Capstone research projects.

 Headquartered in Whitehead Hall on the west side of the Carolina campus and an easy walk to downtown Chapel Hill, the STFS is a unique and flexible field program that serves students in residence at UNC-CH.
 Rather than living in a remote location with a small cohort for a semester, students participating in the STFS retain their established Chapel Hill residences, relationships and school base.
 They learn and grow as a group through common courses, Capstone team projects, field experiences, and seminars.
 Internships place students at nonprofits and private companies around Chapel Hill and in nearby communities.
 These range from applied activities (such as the small-scale, self-sustaining systems at the Pickard Mountain Eco-Institute), to institutional placements at government agencies or nonprofit organizations, to experience in sustainable business.
 By exploring how sustainability is practiced on and near their own campus, STFS students incorporate into their UNC experience an understanding of how communities, industries, and government and nonprofit organizations can work together toward a sustainable future.

 The field site is designed to run spring semesters, with all components offered concurrently.
 However, students are not required to complete the field site requirements in one semester, if course sequencing or other factors prevent a student from doing so; some courses (e.g., capstones, internships) may be picked up in fall semester.
 Note that the rotation of STFS and other Sustainability

-Sustainability internships (ENST 207) are arranged through the Institute for the Environment, drawing on a growing suite of sponsors from the private and public sectors who have committed to mentoring an intern.
-Students who have an internship sponsor in mind may work with the internship coordinator to develop such placements.Environmental capstones (ENST 698) fulfill a requirement for all environment sciences and environmental studies majors, and for students doing the sustainability minor.
+Environmental capstones (ENEC 698) fulfill a requirement for all environment sciences and environmental studies majors, and for students doing the sustainability minor.
 The Institute generally has several capstone projects running concurrently each semester.
-The STFS enrollees will be clustered together in a single capstone project (or two related projects) with a clear sustainability framework that considers economic and social dimensions in addition to environmental.
+The STFS enrollees will be clustered together in a single capstone project (or two related projects) with a clear sustainability framework that considers economic, social and environmental dimensions.

 Faculty and Staff

-For more information, please contact Beth Shay at (919) 966-0581 or email email@example.com.
+For more information, please contact David Salvesen at (919) 966-2134 or email firstname.lastname@example.org.